-Students participating on Rhodes summer programs, Bilateral Exchange Programs, and European Studies are covered by a comprehensive health and accident insurance plan mandated by Rhodes at no additional cost.
+Students participating on Rhodes summer programs and Exchange Programs are covered by a comprehensive health and accident insurance plan mandated by Rhodes at no additional cost.
 A schedule of benefits can be obtained from the Buckman Center for International Education.
 Students will receive an insurance card with the information needed to receive services.
 The insurance company has a student website and doctor locator search feature.
 Students may log on at any time to find a local doctor or hospital which takes the plan.
 Please bear in mind that we cannot refer you to a specific doctor or hospital, nor does a doctor or hospital’s presence on a U.S. Embassy or Consulate list or the Rhodes insurance page, mean that the College recommends that doctor or hospital.
 We are not responsible or liable for the professional ability or quality of service you may receive from a doctor on such a list.

 Students on ISEP Exchange Programs purchase an insurance plan mandated by ISEP, at the student’s expense.